v0idsec/PicoCTF-2023/babygame01.md

 - `win();` calls a function named `win()`.
 Presumably, this function performs some actions related to winning the game.
 - `fflush(stdout);` flushes any buffered output to the standard output.

-3. Input the Solution: Using this information, I decided to input the solution by typing `w,w,w,w,a,a,a,a,a,a,a,a` to move the character to the top row and then `-4` to move it back.
+3. Input the Solution: Using this information, I decided to input the solution by typing `w,w,w,w,a,a,a,a,a,a,a,a` to move the character to the top row and -4 back.
 Finally, I pressed `p` to get the flag.

 4. Got the Flag: After inputting the solution, I was able to get the flag which was: